Delhi Assembly passes Rs 75,800 cr budget | Politics

 The Delhi government's 'Rozgar' budget worth Rs 75,800 crore for the financial year 2022-23 was passed by the Assembly after a debate on Tuesday.

-The Speaker adjourned the Assembly sine die after conclusion of six days' budgetary session that had started on March 21.
+The Speaker adjourned the Assembly sine die after conclusion of the budget session that had started on March 23.

 The budget presented last Saturday focussed on creating 20 lakh job opportunities in the next five years through boosting retail sector, redevelopment of famous markets and industrial areas in non-conforming zones, startups, tourism and promoting night-time economy.